mazenhussain/Symbalyze/symbalyze-web-expert-backend/README.md

 Important Information
 - The backend server is seperate from the backend server of android studio, since it uses python and android studio isnt optimized for it
-- The backend server needs to be run on whichever IDE you choose
+- The backend server can be run on any IDE you choose (preferably VS code)

 To Run
 - Download Dependencies, pip install (if needed, pip install fastapi uvicorn google-generativeai pillow requests)